appreciative-dev/angular-interview-questions/README.md

 3. None: The component's styles are propagated back to the main HTML and therefore accessible to all components on the page

 # Describe a NgZone.
-NgZone.onMicroTaskEmpty() is called ApplicationRef.tick() is called then - it leads to call a detectChanges() on every view/ ngZone.runOutsideAngular - runs outside zone for performance crucial code/ ngZone.run - run inside zone to make view updates/ there ways (requestAnimationFrame, on_property, BLACK_LISTED_EVENTS) to disable changes inside zone
+- NgZone.onMicroTaskEmpty() is called ApplicationRef.tick() is called then - it leads to call a detectChanges() on every view
+- ngZone.runOutsideAngular - runs outside zone for performance crucial code
+- ngZone.run - run inside zone to make view updates
+- there ways (requestAnimationFrame, on_property, BLACK_LISTED_EVENTS) to disable changes inside zone

 # Describe a ChangeDetectionStrategy.
 - ChangeDetectionStrategy.Default, Angular will have no assumption on the component’s dependency and will check every component from the component tree from top to bottom every time an event triggers change detection on browser events, timers, XHRs, and promises.